leahxqing/leahxqing.github.io/_talks/course_pre_xmu.md

 ---
 There are my presentations on some selected course projects in XMU.

 Some of them may look very simple and callow, but I do think it's worth recording and trying to improve myself through this process.
-And for some really really innocent work, I just try to hide it :grin:.
+And for some really really innocent work, I just try to hide it 😁.

 |         Course        |    Time     |                                            Project Name                                            |            Note                 |   Slides     | Report       |